 (3) "Certified public body" means a public body certified to use design-build or general contractor/construction manager contracting procedures, or both, under RCW 39.10.270.

+(x) “Coefficient” means the job order contractor’s competitively bid or negotiated numerical factor applied to the public body’s prices as published in the unit price book, which shall include overhead and profit.

 (4) "Committee," unless otherwise noted, means the project review committee.

 (5) "Design-build procedure" means a contract between a public body and another party in which the party agrees to both design and build the facility, portion of the facility, or other item specified in the contract.